Counselling

 Working Together to Understand and Grow

-Which is all to say that counselling, for me, is a shared journey.
+A counselling session can be funny, insightful, challenging, scary and deep.
+For me, counselling is a shared journey.
 Each person who comes to me teaches me something new — about resilience, difficulty, hope, and the strength found when we take how we feel seriously.
 I’ve learned that insight and acceptance can come in unexpected moments.
-Counselling can be about discovering what’s alive inside you; finding relief from struggle; challenging yourself to say the thing that matters and building a place where you can come and work out what you want from your life and the people in it.
+Counselling can be about discovering what’s alive inside you; finding relief from a struggle you’re having; challenging yourself to say the thing that matters; and building a place where you can come and work out what you want from your life.

-I love being a person centred counsellor because it enables me to stay with you and not fill the space with advice, guidance and ‘should’s.
-I leave that to the influencers, colleagues, friends and family members who I’m often told mean well but give input that leaves us feeling a little hollow.
-I bring all I’ve learned from my own journey and from every person I have met — which is where I get my genuine desire to understand your life on your terms, and an openness to grow alongside you.
+I love being a person centred counsellor because it enables me to stay with you.
+I won’t fill the space with advice, guidance and ‘you should’ or ‘you need to’.
+I leave that to the influencers, colleagues, friends and family members who I’m often told mean well, but who give input that leaves us feeling a little hollow.
+I want you to be the authority on your own experiences and feelings.
+I bring all I’ve learned from my own journey and from every person I have met — which is where I get my genuine desire to understand your life on your terms, and my openness to grow alongside you.

 People that I've worked with have said;